AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 ## Cloud Manager APIs {#cloud-manager-apis}

+Action: Wait to migrate until after mid-April 2024, when AEM supports it.

 Customers create Adobe Developer Console projects so they can invoke [Cloud Manager APIs](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/create-api-integration/).
 The credentials in the Adobe Developer project should be migrated to the OAuth Server-to-Server credential type, once AEM and Cloud Manager support it.

 ## Auto-generated projects {#autogen-projects}

+Action: No need to migrate.

 When Cloud Manager provisions AEM as a Cloud Service environments, it auto-generates an Adobe Developer Console project with JWT credentials.
 This project is marked as read-only, as illustrated in the screenshot below.
 Customers cannot and should not attempt to migrate these projects to OAuth Server-to-Server credentials; instead, Adobe will migrate these projects on its own, before the credentials are not usable.